 4. Do kind things for each other, just because.

 To feel more gratitude, act with gratitude.
 To get more out of your relationship, put more into it.
+Learn the behavioral patterns that define common communication problems and avoid using them.
 Make it a habit to do kind things for each other and express your appreciation for each other in a variety of ways.
 Write a heartfelt love letter, leave up notes around the house, prepare a special snack or dish, offer a back rub, take the kids out so your spouse can have a quiet day at the house to themselves.

 It doesn’t take much to express and build gratitude within your marriage, and the benefits of doing so can be exponential.